FA Cup live streams: How to watch the semi-finals this weekend

-Watch FA Cup live streams wherever you are on planet Earth as the quarter-finals take place this weekend
+Watch FA Cup live streams wherever you are on planet Earth as the semi-finals take place this weekend

-The world’s oldest club competition is back with its highly-anticipated quarter-finals, and you can watch the FA Cup all over the planet.
+The world’s oldest club competition is back and moving into its business end, with the two semi-finals at Wembley this weekend, and you can watch the FA Cup all over the planet.
 FourFourTwo’s handy guide is here to help you tune into the 2025 FA Cup live streams wherever you are in the world.

 • UK: BBC | ITV